 Its operations comprise three primary steel making facilities: Flat Roll Division, Structural and Rail Division and Bar Products Division.
 Steel Dynamics also has other operations, which include a scrap substitute manufacturing facility, referred to as Iron Dynamics; two steel fabrication facilities, which produce trusses, girders, steel joists and steel decking, referred to as New Millennium Building Systems, and a 50%-owned trading and processing facility.
 On October 18, 2005, SDI announced the execution of a definitive agreement to acquire the steel making and fabricating businesses of Roanoke Electric Steel Corporation.
 In April 2006, SDI acquired Roanoke Electric Steel.

-For the nine months ended 30 September 2006, Steel Dynamics, Inc.’s revenues rose 49% to $2.4B.
+For the nine months ended 30 September 2006, New investment stocks: Steel Dynamics, Inc.’s revenues rose 49% to $2.4B.
 Net income rose 86% to $291.6M.
 Revenues reflect an increase in sales from the flat roll division shipments, higher structural and rail division production and increased sales from the Roanoke Electric Steel Corporation.
 Net income also reflects improved operating margins, decreased interest expense and increased net other income.

 Second from new investment stocks is Core Molding Technologies.
 Company will earn about $1.00 per share this year and is selling for about $10 which makes it easy to figure the PE.
 They have $11.6 million in cash will earn about $10 million this year; and they have $11 million in long term debt.
 The company is a compounder of sheet molding composite (SMC) and molder of fiberglass reinforced plastics.
 The Company produces fiberglass reinforced molded products and SMC materials for various markets, including light, medium and heavy-duty trucks, automobiles and automotive after markets, personal watercraft, and other commercial products.